If you’re like most people in Los Angeles, you obviously want to get the best deals on the holiday sales on Black Friday.

 Under the federal and state laws in California, the U.S. Occupational Safety and Health Administration (OSHA) requires retail employers in Los Angeles and elsewhere in the state to take certain safety measures to prevent injuries and assaults during Black Friday:

 These and many other guidelines by the OSHA are supposed to protect millions of Black Friday bargain hunters during the year’s busiest shopping day, and yet, only a few retailers actually follow them.

 If you were assaulted or otherwise injured during Black Friday, don’t hesitate to contact a Los Angeles personal injury attorney at JML Law.
-Our team of professional lawyers have provided clients with superb legal representation, helping them recover five- to eight-figure payouts in damages.
+Our team of professional lawyers has provided clients with superb legal representation, helping them recover five- to eight-figure payouts in damages.